From BR Bullpen

 The following biographical information is provided by Sheila McCreven, great-great-granddaughter of Henry Berthrong (email her at: email@example.com)

 From The Boston Globe:

 HENRY W. BERTHRONG CLAIMED BY DEATH Civil War Solider, Painter of Note and Athlete Long Employed at Custom House in Boston

-Henry W. Berthrong, noted as a portrait painter, athlete, and Custom officer, died yesterday afternoon at the Old Soldiers' Home, Chelsea, where he had been only three weeks.
-He was a veteran of the Civil War [ See Catchers who served in the Military.] and was 84 years old, having been born January 1, 1844 at Mumford, NY.
+Henry W. Berthrong, noted as a portrait painter, athlete, and Custom officer, died yesterday afternoon at the Old Soldiers' Home, Chelsea, MA, where he had been only three weeks.
+He was a veteran of the Civil War and was 84 years old, having been born January 1, 1844 at Mumford, NY.

 Mr. Berthrong's chief fame was derived from his painting of huge portraits of candidates, used far and wide throughout the United States in Presidential campaigns.
 The great canvases, signed "Berthrong, Boston" once were flaunted in all corners of the country.